bappa99074/Image-Caption-Generator/README.md

 ## Acknowledgments

  - The Image Caption Generator project is built upon the works of several open-source libraries and research papers.
-We acknowledge the contributions of the research community and the creators of the datasets used in this project.
+We acknowledge the contributions of the research community and the creators of the datasets used in this project